Coffin Box Bryozoan

 - contact us to report it

-The Coffin Box is a 'bryozoan', a type of tiny invertebrate animal.
-Although each individual animal is tiny, it lives together with others in large colonies.
-The coffin box feeds by filtering sea water through its body.
+The Coffin Box Bryozoan is a type of tiny invertebrate animal.
+Although each individual animal is tiny, they live together with others in large colonies.
+The Coffin Box Bryozoan feeds by filtering sea water through a ring of tentacles surrounding its mouth, called a lophophore.

 Identifying features